nasa/cumulus/docs/deployment/cumulus-distribution.md

 ## Switching from the Thin Egress App to Cumulus Distribution

-If you have previously deployed the Thin Egress App (TEA) as your distribution app, you can switch to Cumulus Distribution by changing the `cumulus-tf/main.tf` variables linked above.
+If you have previously deployed the Thin Egress App (TEA) as your distribution app, you can switch to Cumulus Distribution by changing the `cumulus-tf/main.tf` variables linked above and renaming `cumulus-template-deploy/cumulus-tf/cumulus_distribution.tf.example` to `cumulus-template-deploy/cumulus-tf/cumulus_distribution.tf`.

 Note, however, that the `cumulus_distribution` module will generate a bucket map cache and overwrite any existing bucket map caches created by TEA.